ciaeric/ciaeric.github.io/_posts/2019-04-24-rank-hierarchy.md

                                     RANKX(ALL(Employee),CALCULATE([Daily Comm]),,DESC,Dense),
                                     BLANK()
                                   )
 ```
 It looks fine, but when I sliced the Age Group, the result will be like this, the table is filtered but the Rank calculation is still based on `ALL(Employee)`

 ![screenshot](/img/post13/img3.png)

-Then I include this filter into my Rank measure, it works all good.
+Then I include this filter into my Rank measure, it works all good, the rank number will be recalcualted based on the Age Group.

 ```
 Consultant Comm Movement Rank = if(